acos16/test-automation/README.md

 ### Playwright
-A sample framework using Playwright for modern web testing. --> TBA
+A [sample framework](https://github.com/acos16/playwright-test-automation-framework) using Playwright for API and UI test automation.

 ## API Automation
 Guides and samples for API automation. --> TBA